 The City of Kirkland has proclaimed June as “Pride Month” in Kirkland since 2019 to celebrate lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual members of our community.
 Proclaiming June as “Pride Month” is also an affirmation of the City’s commitment to protect and serve everyone who resides, works, or visits Kirkland without discrimination, as well as its belief in the dignity, equality, and civil rights of all people.

-For the month of June 2021, the “Progress” flag will fly over, or be displayed prominently, at all Kirkland fire stations, the Kirkland Justice Center, the City maintenance facilities, and the community centers to affirm the City’s commitment to be a safe, inclusive, and welcoming community against violence and discrimination.
+In June 2022, the “Progress” flag flew over, or was displayed prominently, at all Kirkland fire stations, the Kirkland Justice Center, the City maintenance facilities, and the community centers to affirm the City’s commitment to be a safe, inclusive, and welcoming community against violence and discrimination.